 FCL (Full Container Load) vs. LCL (Less-than-Container-Load)

-This is usually the way moves are handled, but in some instances, your company may offer you the option of LCL, which means they’ll fill the unused portion with another shipment.
+With FCL, you’ll have exclusive use of the container even if there’s space left over.
+This is typically how moves are handled, but your international moving company may offer you the option of LCL, which means they’ll fill the unused space with another shipment.

 Did You Know?

-3. Freight Companies – A Decent Last-Minute Option
+3. Freight companies – A decent last-minute option

 - Most use 28-foot trailers with lots of interior space